gaearon/overreacted.io/src/pages/my-wishlist-for-hot-reloading.md

 * **Support render props.** This usually doesn’t pose problems but it’s worth verifying they work and get updated as expected.

 * **Support higher-order components.** Wrapping export into a higher-order component like `connect` shouldn’t break hot reloading or state preservation.
 If you use a component created from a HOC in JSX (such as `styled`), and that component is a class, it’s expected that it loses state when instantiated in the edited file.
-But A HOC that returns a function component (potentially using Hooks) shouldn’t shouldn’t lose state even if it’s defined in the same file.
+But a HOC that returns a function component (potentially using Hooks) shouldn’t lose state even if it’s defined in the same file.
 In fact, even edits to its arguments (e.g. `mapStateToProps`) should be reflected.

 ### Feedback